Indiana Michigan Power has submitted a proposal asking for a 11.75% rate increase.

 Once fully in place, I&M says a residential customer using 1,000 kWh per month will see an increased cost of $21.11.

 According to I&M, the company would replace current customer meters with smart meters to better detect and respond to outages.
-The new meters would also alllow customers to montitor their energy use by the hour through a website or app.
-There is also a function for the meters to send customers alerts througout the month based on a set spending budget.
+The new meters would also allow customers to monitor their energy use by the hour through a website or app.
+There is also a function for the meters to send customers alerts throughout the month based on a set spending budget.
 Over 10,000 I&M customers currently have the meters.

 “It will give customers a lot more power over their energy use,” said Tracy Warner, I&M spokesperson.
 “For example, a customer may see at 4 o’clock every day they’re using more energy, why that is, and decide to look at that and use that information to change their energy habits.”